Science-Backed Race‑Ready Training Plans: Structured Workouts, Real‑Time Coaching, and How a Personal Pacing App Amplifies Results

 • After the run, log the session to a shared collection so others can see how you tackled the workout.

-Running this session will let you feel the difference between a generic “tempo” and a tempo that belongs to you.
+Once you run this, you’ll feel the gap between a generic “tempo” and a tempo that’s actually yours.

 Running forward with confidence